seandstewart/typical/docs/_sources/why.rst.txt

     :target: _static/benchmark_20191106_223028-Invalid_Data.svg
     :alt: Click to expand and interact!

-    Average time (in us) for validation and initialization of invalid data in a complex, nested object.
+    Average time (in μs) for validation and initialization of valid data in a complex, nested object.